sbooth/SFBAudioEngine/README.md

 # SFBAudioEngine

-SFBAudioEngine is a set of Objective-C and Objective-C++ classes enabling macOS (10.15+) and iOS (13.0+) applications to easily play audio.
+SFBAudioEngine is a framework for macOS and iOS audio playback using Objective-C or Swift.
 SFBAudioEngine supports the following formats:

 * WAVE
 * AIFF